Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Vegan Tofu soup, sides, Korean BBQ ssambap at Osegye Hyang, one of the best vegan restaurants in Seoul

-Osegye Hyang is my favorite vegan restaurant in Seoul.
+Osegye Hyang is one of my favorite vegan restaurants in Seoul.
 It’s usually the first restaurant I go to when I land in Seoul (closed on Thursdays).

 Osegye Hyang is located inside the popular Insadong Shopping Street.
 If entering the Ssamzigil Mall, it’s in an alleyway on the left when walking in.